mstksg/inCode/copy/entries/auto-chatbot.md

 type ChronBot m = Auto m UTCTime OutMessages
 ~~~

-You call them every minute with the type, and it's allowed to react with the
+You feed them inputs every minute with the time, and it's allowed to react
-the time and output an `OutMessages`.
+with the time and output an `OutMessages`.
 You can use this bot to implement
 things like rss feed watchers/subscribers, for instance.

-Then, instead of using an input channel waiting for `InMessage`, you might
+So, instead of using an input channel waiting for `InMessage`, you might wait
-wait for `Either InMessage UTCTime`...drop in `Left im` whenever you get a
+for `Either InMessage UTCTime`...and drop in `Left im` whenever you get a
 message, and `Right time` from a thread that just waits a minute and
 repeatedly throws in times.